Pronator syndrome is a compressive neuropathy of the median nerve at the level of the elbow.

 Motor and sensory examination of the limb should be done as well.

-X-rays of elbow are done to view any bony abnormality.
-Supracondylar process may be visualized
+X-rays of the elbow are done to view any bony abnormality.
+The supracondylar process may be visualized

 EMG and NCV